cmarincia/ketansingh.me/content/posts/llvm.md

 description: "adventures with LLVM IR"
 ---

-Goal of this post is to take a brief look into LLVM infrastructure and LLVM IR, then using that knowledge to build a toy brainfuck compiler that emits IR which can then further be compiled into native executable by LLVM tools.
+Goal of this post is to take a brief look into LLVM infrastructure and LLVM IR, then use that knowledge to build a toy brainfuck compiler that emits IR which can then further be compiled into native executable by LLVM tools.
 You can find the full source code in this [repository](https://github.com/spl0i7/gollvm-bf)

 # What is LLVM?

 So what even is LLVM?
 LLVM Project is a compiler framework and collection of tools which can be used to build programming languages.
 In fact, LLVM is not a "single" project but is composed of multiple subprojects under the same umbrella which includes LLVM Core, Clang, LLDB, libc++, etc. By the way LLVM doesn't stands for anything, it's just LLVM.

 Let's try to understand what a compiler is before we go into any further topics.
-Compiler is a program that translates a program from one language to another, most commonly to native machine language but not always necessarily.
+Compiler is a program that translates a program from one language to another, most commonly from a high level language to native machine language.
 It can also translate from one high level language to another, those are sometimes called transpilers.

 ![design](https://i.imgur.com/eQjSgoG.png)